luizpvas/functuts/priv/tutorials/en/04-caching-in-elixir-without-redis.md

+Caching in Elixir without Redis
+In this tutorial we're gonna implement a simple caching layer in our Phoenix app with the con_cache library and no external dependencies.

 # Caching in Elixir without Redis

 In this tutorial, we're gonna cache some stuff using the awesome library [con_cache](https://github.com/sasa1977/con_cache) by [Saša Jurić](https://twitter.com/sasajuric).